yashk2810/jekyll-now/_posts/2017-5-19-Transfer Learning.md

 ### Why Transfer Learning?

-In practice, very few people train their own convolutional net from scratch.
+In practice, very few people train their own convolutional net from scratch because they don't have sufficient data. **It is always recommended to use transfer learning in practice.**